notowen333/notowen333.github.io/docs/_posts/2021-08-20-pythonqueue.markdown

 When thinking about Queues, my mind often goes to Stacks.
 In python implementing your own stack is easy with lists.

-With lists, we have `O(1)` appends:
+With lists, you get `O(1)` appends:
-- Lists in Python are implemented as [dynamic arrays](https://en.wikipedia.org/wiki/Dynamic_array) in C, so when we append, Python has a pointer ready for the next memory address to be added in the block where the rest of the array is stored.
+- Lists in Python are implemented as [dynamic arrays](https://en.wikipedia.org/wiki/Dynamic_array) in C, so when you append, Python has a pointer ready for the next memory address to be added in the block where the rest of the array is stored.
 - This makes append *amortized* `O(1)` because if the list exceeds its allocated memory, it needs to copy every element to reallocate the list.

 and `O(1)` pops from the end of the list: